When you need to complete a self assessment tax return: savings interest and side hustle income

 - Register with HMRC as soon as possible after the tax year in which you exceeded either allowance

-- The deadline for registration is 5 October following the tax year in which you needed to submit a return
+- The deadline for registration is 5 October following the tax year for which you need to submit a return

 - You can register online at the HMRC website or by calling their helpline